-Funding is available to the UK academic community for 9-month research projects up to a maximum value of £100,000 (including VAT if relevant).
+Funding is available to the UK academic community for 9-month research projects up to a maximum value of £250,000 (including VAT if relevant).
 Proposals must be costed for direct costs only, at 100% fEC.
 Overheads will be paid at the rate of 20% of total staff employment costs.
 A Justification of Resources document is required as part of the proposal (see Annex II).

 Please note that the Chancellor, Masters and Scholars of the University of Cambridge will be the contracting authority.
-All the awarded projects will be contracted under the contract to be found in Annex III, without amendment (unless requested and agreed at proposal stage).
+All the awarded projects will be contracted under a pro forma contract, without amendment (unless requested at proposal stage).
+The contract pro forma is available in Annex III.